Anita Zaidi: Early life and education

 Zaidi was born in the United Kingdom.
 Her mother is a paediatrician and her father was an anesthesiologist.
 Her father was appointed the national physician of the Pakistan men's national field hockey team, and Zaidi would often accompany him on their tours.
 Whilst visiting a cousin in the United Kingdom Zaidi became interested in microbiology and applied to work in a clinical commercial laboratory.

 Zaidi eventually studied medicine at Aga Khan University and earned her Bachelor of Medicine, Bachelor of Surgery in 1988.
 During her degree she enjoyed her courses in community health and spent time working in the Pakistan’s urban squatter settlements (katchi abadis).
-She has spoken about Claire Panosian Dunavan, a Visiting Professor from University of California, Los Angeles, being one of her inspirations.
+She has spoken about Claire Panosian Dunavan, a visiting professor from University of California, Los Angeles, being one of her inspirations.
 Zaidi was one of the first cohorts of medical students to graduate Aga Khan and was the inaugural winner of the Best Medical Graduate Award.

-After graduating she worked on a United States Agency for International Development program in remote northern Pakistani territories (now Gilgit-Baltistan), which inspired her to dedicate her career to global public health.
+After graduating Zaidi worked on a United States Agency for International Development program in remote northern Pakistani territories (now Gilgit-Baltistan), which inspired her to dedicate her career to global public health.
 Her project involved establishing a community surveillance program for diarrhoeal disease and to identify what infrastructure the Aga Khan Health Services needs to implement to improve healthcare.
 She completed her residency training in paediatrics at Duke University and also undertook medical microbiology at Duke University.
 She took specialist training in paediatric infectious diseases at Boston Children's Hospital.
 Zaidi earned a Masters in Tropical Public Health at the Harvard T.H.
 Chan School of Public Health in 1999.